 Independence for East Timor now seems near, although concern rapidly develops over the growth of antiseparatist Timorese militias.
 The militias, who are backed by elements from the Indonesian military, begin to warn of violent consequences if independence is granted to East Timor.

-1999 - On 27 January, Habibie announces that the East Timorese will be allowed to vote on self-determination.
-Shortly after two Indonesian special forces units, codenamed 'Tribuana' and 'Venus', arrive in East Timor to provide undercover assistance to the militias.
+1999 - On 27 January Habibie announces that the East Timorese will be allowed to vote on self-determination.
+Shortly after, two Indonesian special forces units, codenamed Tribuana and Venus, arrive in East Timor to provide undercover assistance to the militias.

-The referendum takes place in a tense atmosphere but without a major violent incident.
-98.6% of the 444,666 registered voters cast a ballot.
-However, when it is announced on 4 September that 78.5% of the voters have chosen in favour of independence, chaos breaks out as the antiseparatist militias go on a murderous rampage.
+A UN-supervised referendum to establish if the East Timorese want autonomy within the Indonesian Republic or full independence is held on 30 August.
+Close to 100% of the 444,666 registered voters participate.
+When it is announced on 4 September that 78.5% of the voters have chosen in favour of independence, chaos breaks out as the antiseparatist militias go on a murderous rampage.

 In December Ramos-Horta returns to his homeland for the first time in almost 25 years.
 He subsequently resigns from Fretilin and is appointed as minister for foreign affairs and cooperation in a provisional government.

-Meanwhile, East Timor's first general elections are held on 30 August, the second anniversary of the territory's vote for independence.
+2001 - East Timor's first general elections are held on 30 August, the second anniversary of the territory's vote for independence.
 Fretilin wins the elections, but without the massive majority expected.